zDevelopers/BelovedBlocks/README.md

 ![](http://amaury.carrade.eu//files/BB_shears.png)

-The craft can be disabled (no permission yet).
+The craft can be disabled.

 The basic double slabs block → the seamless version of this block: